Columbia spotted frog: Description

 This frog is well known by a few of its physical characteristics, as well.
 It has a long, narrow out and upturned eyes.
 The spotted frog is known as a very aquatic amphibian; the webbing on its feet extends all the way to the end of its longest toe.
 When comparing this frog to others of the same size, such as the northern leopard frog, it tends to have shorter hind legs.

 The tadpoles are brownish-green in color, which runs dorsally along the tadpole.
 Gold spots are also intermittent throughout this coloring.
 The tadpoles have upturned, inset eyes.
-They usually reach around 3.1 inches (80 mm) in length before maturing to adults.
+They usually reach around 3.1 in in length before maturing to adults.